 Love the smell of a batch of freshly baked cookies?
 Can't help but ogle endlessly at the baking video tutorials on social media?
 Yet, each time you try your hand at baking, do you always end up with split cookies, overdone brownies and unshapely cakes?
-You had all the ingredients, you followed the recipe, yet why is it that your dish doesn't even remotely resemble the one in TV or internet?
+You had all the ingredients, you followed the recipe, yet why is it that your dish doesn't even remotely resemble the one on TV or the internet?
 The secret to the mystery can lie in the equipment used, or technique or even the measurements.
 Here are 10 tips to churn out better baked goods.

 1. Preheat The Oven